xiaohai-huang/learning-notes/blog/2023/03-25-unity-hot-update/index.md

 In this scene, you can do the normal unity stuff.

-## Build Player
+## How to Buiild the Player

-Create an editor command to compile Hot Update Assemblies and copy them to the desired location which will be later bundled by __Addressables__.
-This command will compile your dynamic code and copy dlls to `Assets/Dlls/Hot Update Dlls` and `Assets/Dlls/Metadata For AOT Dlls`.
+In order to build our app with HybridCLR and Addressables, we need to create an editor command that compiles and copies our dynamic assemblies to the desired location.
+This location will be later bundled by Addressables and uploaded to the remote server

+The editor command is a script that uses `HybridCLR.Editor.Commands` namespace.
+It performs three tasks: compiling dynamic assemblies for the current build target, copying them to `Assets/Dlls/Hot Update Dlls` folder, and copying metadata for AOT assemblies to `Assets/Dlls/Metadata For AOT Dlls` folder.

+The editor command also clears Addressables output cache to ensure that the latest dynamic assemblies are bundled.

+This command is necessary because we want to update our game code without recompiling our app.
+By using Addressables to bundle and distribute our dynamic assemblies, we can reduce our app size, improve our loading speed, simplify our dependency resolution, and enable hot updating.

+However, using Addressables also comes with some challenges.
+We need to make sure that our dynamic assemblies are compatible with our static assemblies, that they are compiled for the correct build target, that they have metadata for AOT assemblies, and that they are bundled with the correct settings.

+In this section, I will show you how to create an editor command that compiles and copies our dynamic assemblies using HybridCLR.Editor.Commands.

 ```csharp title="Assets/Editor/Hot Update/CopyDllsAndClearAddressablesCacheCommand.cs"
 using HybridCLR.Editor;